 Phil MeekinView Profile

-They launched an online delivery service in January through Ocado, covering 20% of UK households.
-But most competitors already offer online delivery.
-As a result, some commentators have asked were they too late to the party?
-They opened ninety Morrisons Local stores last year, smaller versions of the supermarket aiming to provide essentials similar to a traditional convenience store.
+Ninety Morrisons Local stores opened last year, smaller versions of the supermarket aiming to provide essentials similar to a traditional convenience store.
 Again, some have said this has come too late, with Tesco and Sainsbury’s already dominating with more ‘express’ stores around the country.
-But with one hundred more Morrison Local’s planned to open this year they could soon be catching up.
+But with one hundred more Morrisons Local stores planned to open this year they could soon be catching up.

 As part of the restructure, Morrisons plan to sell off Kiddicare, their baby products business purchased in 2011.
-Also, they plan to sell their stake in Fresh Direct, a New York food retailer.
-They revealed plans to lower prices, introduce more targeted promotions and a loyalty card scheme to identify customer shopping habits.
+The company also plan to sell its stake in Fresh Direct, a New York food retailer.
+Additionally, they revealed plans to lower prices, introduce more targeted promotions and a loyalty card scheme to identify customer shopping habits.

 Chief Executive, Dalton Phillips commented on the restructure;